hcorrada/ismb2015/index.md

 ## Analysis era

-- Funding agencies calling for proposals to (strictly) *analyze* project data
+- Funding calls to (strictly) *analyze* project data
   - Epigenomics roadmap, Encode, TCGA, ...
 - Journals calling for (strictly) *analysis* papers (e.g., Nature Methods)
 - *We have unprecedented ability to measure*
 - *and lots of publicly available data to contextualize it*